Cover photo courtesy of McKay Savage from London.

 Step 5: Allow yourself to be called back before getting in the taxi for a reasonable price.

-We were still paying too much of course, but it remained a victory of sorts and its moral-of-the-story conclusion set me in good stead for the coming months.
+We were still paying too much of course, but it remained a victory of sorts and set me in good stead for the endless negotiations that lay ahead.

 a) The bigger vehicle always has the right of way.